hsandt/sonic-pico8/README.md

 Most assets are derivative works of classic Sonic the Hedgehog games.
 They have been made with a combination or automated conversion and manual work (depending on the asset's complexity).

 Because of this, I only consider original assets and the manual work of adaptation to be under CC BY NC 4.0.

-#### Sprites

-I drew most sprites based on the Master System/Game Gear, Mega Drive and GBA games.

-#### Audio

-For the BGMs, I used 8-bit remixes of Sonic 3 & Knuckles by danooct1 with the author's permission.
-I had to go from 8 channels to only 3 or 4 (PICO-8 has 4 channels but during in-game I need to keep one channel for SFX) by picking the notes I considered the most important.
-Then I exported the modified FamiTracker Music (FTM) files to MIDI, and converted each MIDI channel to PICO-8 format using [midi2pico](https://github.com/gamax92/midi2pico).
-Finally, I merged the channels manually and reworked some notes to make them sound better in PICO-8.

-For the SFX, I listened to the original ones and tried to reproduce them manually with PICO-8's sound editor.